Questfall/docs/quest-mining/completion/rpg-items/gems.md

 In addition to Gems, Essence is also [required](../rpg-attributes/crafting.md#evolving) to evolve the rarity tier.
 {% endhint %}

 A-rarity Gems are not used for evolving, as rarity tier A is the highest possible tier.
-Instead, a user can use them to maximize the [aspect](items.md#aspects) or one of the [perks](items.md#perks) of the clothing item.
+Instead, a user can use them to maximize the [resonance](items.md#resonance) or one of the [perks](items.md#perks) of the clothing item.

-Since users only need Essence and Gems of the same rarity, they only need Gold to craft C-rarity items that can be sold for QFT, thus extracting in-game value from the system to the blockchain.
-In fact, because Gems themselves can be evolved through merging, items of any rarity can be crafted using only Gold.
+Since users need Essence and Gems of the same rarity, Gem distribution is one of the key links between crafting, marketplace demand, and the Liquidity Program.

 ***